Bertha Pappenheim: Accounts of final session

 The first possible account is that this therapy came to a conclusion when they had worked their way back to a black snake hallucination which Pappenheim experienced one night in Ischl when she was at her father's sickbed.
 Breuer describes this finish as follows:

 An alternate story is that on the eve of his final analysis with her, he was called back to her home to find her experiencing severe stomach cramps and hallucinating that she was having his child.
 Of course, there was no child.
 His comportment towards her has never been questioned nor is there any indication that it should have been—as Breuer was the first analyst of the first patient to undergo analysis, transference was not understood.
 Breuer promptly handed Pappenheim's care over to a colleague.
 He would have no more to do with her.
 Freud's initial encouragement to continue his talking therapy was met by Breuer's insistence that he'd had quite enough of hysterical women and wanted nothing more to do with them.
 It would be another four years before Sigmund Freud could persuade him to once again attempt psychotherapy or to deal with women diagnosed as hysterical, and a further six years passed before Breuer was willing to publish on the subject of the talking cure.

+One of the most discussed aspects of the case of Ana O. is the phenomenon of transference, in which the patient, Bertha Pappenheim, developed ambiguous feelings toward her doctor, Josef Breuer.
+These feelings varied between a desire for closeness and hostility.
+Accounts indicate a notable episode in which Ana O. reportedly manifested delusions, even suggesting an imaginary pregnancy by Breuer.
+This incident caused discomfort among her family and the doctors involved, and raised ethical questions about the emotional influence in the doctor-patient relationship.
+Sigmund Freud, who discussed the case with Breuer, recognized transference as a fundamental aspect of the therapeutic process, interpreting it as the manifestation of unconscious desires toward the figure of the therapist.
+This concept would become one of the pillars of psychoanalysis, later explored and deepened in Freud’s studies on the treatment of neuroses.